amplify-education/asiaq_test/README.md

 To modify or delete a document, first update the content of the file or remove the file from `ssm/documents`, respectively.
 Then run the same `update-documents` command as creating a new document.

-By default, the `update-documents` command waits for all the operations to finish before existing.
+By default, the `update-documents` command waits for all the operations to finish before exiting.
 This behavior can be changed by using the `--no-wait` flag.

     disco_ssm.py update-documents --no-wait